CloudknightOps/DevOps-Microsevices-ML-Project/README.md

 * Improved the log statements in the source code for this application
 * Configured Kubernetes and create a Kubernetes cluster
 * Deployed a container using Kubernetes and make a prediction
-* Uploaded a complete Github repo with CircleCI to indicate that your code has been tested
+* Uploaded a complete Github repo with CircleCI to indicate that my Code has been tested

-Y

 **The final implementation of the project showcases my abilities to operationalize production microservices.**